TimMisiak/timmisiak.github.io/content/posts/writing-a-debugger-from-scratch-part-4.md

 # Where are the modules?

-Before we can start reading the exports or private symbols of a module, we need to know what moduels are loaded and what address they are loaded at.
-Luckily, we already have a handler for LOAD_DLL_DEBUG_EVENT that comes from WaitForDebugEventEx, which includes both the address and the name.
+Before we can start reading the exports or private symbols of a module, we need to know what modules are loaded and where they are loaded.
+We already have a handler for LOAD_DLL_DEBUG_EVENT that comes from WaitForDebugEventEx, which includes both the address and the name.
 We'll keep a list of all loaded modules so we can easily find which module is associated with an address, and then consult the information for that module to map the address to a name.
 Since a loaded module instance is associated with a process, we'll create a Process struct to keep track of all of the loaded modules.

 ```rust
 pub struct Process {